 3. Developmental Concerns

 Vision is vital in our ability to understand and respond to what we see.
-Healthy vision is more than just seeing clearly, visual skills like tracking a moving object or the ability to shift focus from distance to near objects are important in supporting academic success.
+Healthy vision is more than just seeing clearly, visual skills like tracking a moving object or the ability to shift focus from distant to near objects are important in supporting academic success.

 For example, if your child is having difficulty recognizing colors, learning letters or numbers, a comprehensive children’s eye examination will help rule out a vision problem.

-Peace of Mind with Burnaby’s Top Children’s Eye Exam
+Peace of Mind with Real Eyes Optometry

 If you are looking to book a pediatric eye exam or trying to find a new eye doctor great with kids, it is a personal choice that needs to work long-term for you and your family.
 You can bring your entire family to Real Eyes Optometry with confidence.
-Our optometrist is highlighted on Three Best Rated and has been awarded the Top 3 Pediatric Optometrist for the 4th year in a row.